 Road Tripping Protein

-Sometimes I’m in the middle of a desert and there’s not a place to stop for a meal.
+Sometimes I’m in the middle of a desert and I can’t find a place to eat.

 - Hard-boiled eggs